 Winter is brutal to the skin too.
 The cold can leave your skin dry and your lips flaky.
 Help lock in the moisture by using your trusted moisturizer and lip balm.

 Sunscreen is also essential even on cloudy days!
 My sunscreen of choice is BIORE UV AQUA RICH with SPF 50.
 It’s water-based so it doesn’t leave a sticky feeling.
-And because it also protects the skin from harmful UV rays, it also doubles as sunscreen.
+It protects the skin from harmful UV rays.
 It became available in the Philippines in 2016, but if you can’t find one, you will definitely see it at convenience stores, cosmetic shops, or supermarkets in Japan.
 It’s a bit ubiquitous in Japan.

 6. Meds and Surgical Face Mask